yaksetig/Enygma/enygma_retail_payments/protocol_description.md

 $$

 ### Transaction Payload
-Before proceeding with the description of the payment protocol, we higlight the tx structure of each payment that takes place in the network.
+Before proceeding with the description of the payment protocol, we higlight the tx structure of each private payment.
-We assume that Alice

 <div align="center">